 We don’t recommend any specific cloud storage provider.
 Some providers may offer additional server-side encryption of some kind; however, you can never be sure about this if you don’t control the server.
 Keep in mind that TLS encryption is only relevant for encrypting/authenticating data between your computer and the remote server.
 TLS doesn’t protect your uploaded data on the server.
 You may use tools like Cryptomator to encrypt your data locally before sending it to the server.

 “Which search engine do you recommend?”

 There are no real benefits of switching your search engine.
-In all cases, you can’t check if a search engine really doesn’t track you.
-You always must trust the statements of the provider.
-The most important feature of a search engine is likely to actually find what you are looking for.
-Some people say that meta search engines like MetaGer or SearX are good for them while others say they can’t find anything anymore.
+In all cases, you can’t check if a search engine doesn’t track you.
+You must always trust the statements of the provider.
+The most important feature of a search engine is likely to find answers for your search query.
+Some people favor metasearch engines like MetaGer or SearX, while others state that metasearch engines are unusable.
 Others like to use DuckDuckGo or Startpage.
 So we can’t recommend anything special here.

 Our activities of the month

 - How to redact sensitive information with LibreOffice 6.3+: This tutorial shows the risks of leaking information in documents and the new redaction feature of LibreOffice 6.3.

 Besides, we changed several things on our blog:

 - We centralized Git pushes to codeberg.org.
 Due to this, we can provide OpenPGP-signed and verified Git repositories for transparency.
 (Beforehand, our commits were already signed, but the key wasn’t connected to the account.)

 - We added information on how to support the InfoSec Handbook.